ChatGPT for SEO FAQ: Should You Use AI for Creating Content?

 - Google Search’s guidance about AI-generated content – Google

 - Reinventing search with a new AI-powered Microsoft Bing and Edge, your copilot for the web – Microsoft

-As Perfect Search Media’s Content Marketing Manager, Ryan brings over 10 years of marketing and management experience to the table.
-He’s the company’s in-house editor and the mind behind the Marketing Leader Digest bi-weekly newsletter.
-When he takes off his SEO cap, he enjoys art, antiques, live music, spending time in nature, and visiting family.
+As Perfect Search Media’s Content Marketing Manager, Ryan Mahoney brings over 10 years of marketing and management experience to the table.
+He leads the content department and is the in-house editor.
+When he takes off his SEO cap, he enjoys art, antiques, live music, spending time in nature, and visiting family and friends.